asyaharoyan/inspira/README.md

 Can not change the profile page - fixed

-It logs in after refreshing the page -
+It logs in after refreshing the page - it has been fixed.
+The link in log out form was wrong in backend.

 Chosen profile does not show in profile image - It has been fixed by changing src attribute in profile image.
 ![Debug profile picture](/src/assets/readme_images/debug-profile-image.png)

-It does not show that the picture has been changed but it changes in profile edit form -
+It does not show that the picture has been changed but it changes in profile edit form - It had been fixed by changing variable.
+Instead of image should have been avatar.

 The profile picture did not appear in NavBar, next to the comments or posts - Fixed